6004801/2026

 Key Issues

-• Whether claimant has 'pretty good' chance of succeeding on interim relief application
+• Whether claimant has a 'pretty good' chance of succeeding on interim relief for whistleblowing dismissal

-• Whether claimant was automatically unfairly dismissed for making protected disclosure
+• Whether dismissal was for principal reason of protected disclosure

-• Whether claimant was entitled to payment for 36 hours unpaid work
+• Unlawful deductions from wages for 36 hours unpaid work

 Something doesn't look right?